hahmadfaiq21/android-projects/README.md

 ![image](https://github.com/hahmadfaiq21/mobile-security/assets/74751720/3b9e548e-c8ae-4832-b030-11c46e01bbb4)

 On the other hand, SQL injection attacks are well documented on the web, indeed, OWASP rank injection as their number 1 security concern in 2017.
 SQLite built into Android is also susceptible to client-side SQL injection attacks, putting any data you store locally at risk.

-As such, I thought it would be interesting to look at Room to see if it is possible to perform SQL injection attacks when using it.
+It would be interesting to look at Room to see if it is possible to perform SQL injection attacks when using it.

 This project is based on Medium.com article, written by Matthew Dolan https://appmattus.medium.com/android-security-sql-injection-with-the-room-persistence-library-69f4e286960f